ndrewtl/airspace-jekyll/_posts/2017-04-25-etiquette.md

 __Some of the examples in this tutorial require you to type things into an R script but many are just there for reference.
 Follow along by typing code from the examples into a blank script file, to build your own example script file with perfect formatting and etiquette.
 Alternatively, feel free to edit some of your own scripts following the coding etiquette guidelines below.__

 ### You can download all the resources for the tutorial, including some helpful cheatsheets from <a href="https://github.com/ourcodingclub/CC-4-Datavis" target="_blank">this repository.</a> Clone and download the repo as a zipfile, then unzip it so it appears as a folder.
 Alternatively, you can fork [the repository](https://github.com/ourcodingclub/CC-4-Datavis) to your own Github account and then add it as a new RStudio project by copying the HTTPS/SSH link.
-For more details on how to register on Github, download Git, sync RStudio and Github and use version control, please check out our previous <a href="https://ourcodingclub.github.io/2017/02/27/git.html" target="_blank">tutorial.</a>
+For more details on how to register on Github, download Git, sync RStudio and Github and use version control, please check out our GitHub <a href="https://ourcodingclub.github.io/2017/02/27/git.html" target="_blank">tutorial.</a>

 <a name="sections"></a>